 Sub Principles Council actions and behaviours Behaving with integrity Ensure that Members and Officer behave with integrity and lead a culture where acting in the public interest is visible and consistently demonstrated thereby protecting the reputation of the Council.
 Ensure that Members take the lead in establishing specific standard operating principles or values for the Council and its staff and that they are communicated and understood.
-There will build on the Seven Principles of Public Life (The Nolan Principles) Lead by example and use these standard operating principles or values as a framework for decision making and other actions Demonstrate, communicate and embed the standard operating principles or values through appropriate policies and processes which will be reviewed on a regular basis to ensure they are operating effectively.
-Demonstrating strong commitment to ethical values Seek to establish, monitor and maintain the Council's ethical standards and performance Respecting the rule of law
+They will build on the Seven Principles of Public Life (The Nolan Principles) Lead by example and use these standard operating principles or values as a framework for decision making and other actions Demonstrate, communicate and embed the standard operating principles or values through appropriate policies and processes which will be reviewed on a regular basis to ensure they are operating effectively.
+Demonstrating strong Seek to establish, monitor and maintain the Council's ethical standards and performance commitment to ethical • Underpin personal behaviour with ethical values and ensure they permeate all aspects of the Council's culture and operation values Develop and maintain robust policies and procedures which place emphasis on agreed ethical values Ensure that external providers of services on behalf of the Council are required to act with integrity and in compliance with ethical standards expected by the Council.
+Respecting the rule of law Ensure Members and Officers demonstrate a strong commitment to the rule of the law as well as adhering to relevant laws and regulations Create the conditions to ensure that the statutory officers, other key post holders, and Members are able to fulfil their responsibilities in accordance with legislative and regulatory provisions • Strive to optimise the use of the full powers available for the benefit of citizens, communities and other stakeholders Deal with breaches of legal and regulatory provisions effectively Ensure corruption and misuse of power is dealt with effectively.